 WHEELCHAIR RAMP PLANS: How to Build a Good One for Your Home or Business

-A wheelchair ramp is the single most important feature you can build into your home to make it more user-friendly for people with physical challenges.
+A wheelchair ramp is one of the single most important feature you can build into your home to make it more user-friendly for people with physical challenges.
 The thing is, a wheelchair ramp has to be built correctly to work well.
 It’s important to get the right slope, landing construction and railing details, all according to specs published under the American Disability Act (ADA).
 There’s a fair amount to it, as you can see in the downloadable generic wheelchair ramp plans package below.

 • Reading Time = 10 minutes

-• Video Watch Time = 10 minutes
+• Video#2 Watch Time = 10 minutes

 Custom Ramp Designs

 Before I go on with ramp construction details generally, do you need a ramp for a particular situation?
 Every ramp in the world has to be unique to a certain extent because no two entrances are exactly the same height above ground.
 If you want something to fit your situation, you’ll need some kind of specific design.
 A good carpenter can help with this if you’re not building a ramp yourself.
-Either way, the article and video here explains the basics and also specific design details that I recommend.
+Either way, the article and videos here explain the basics and also specific design details that I recommend.

 wheelchair ramp plans icon